lucyhattersley/nand2tetris/projects/06/assembler.md

 Parse input stream
 ------------------
-6. Go through list to find
+6. Create duplicate input stream
+   Set var address to 16

+    1. While there are items in duplication stream pop next item
+    1. If L Command
-    1. Add each L Command to the symbol table:
+        Add to the symbol table:
-        1. SYMBOL = line number IE: if (LOOP) is on line 16
+        SYMBOL = duplicate stream index number IE: if (LOOP) is on line 16
         (LOOP) = 0000 0000 0000 1000
-        2. Remove SYMBOL from input stream array
-    2. Check if A COMMAND is Variable symbol
-        Map variable to memory location starting at RAM 16 (0x0010)
+    2. If Variable symbol (these are @ followed by an alphanumerical char) Map variable to memory location starting at RAM 16 (0x0010) Increase var address by 1
+            Add item to duplicate input stream
+    3. Add all other items to duplicate input stream (A_commands and C_Commands)

+    4. Replace original input stream with duplicate input stream

 Translate the stream to binary commands